• About

 When you’ve had enough of shopping, eating and drinking in Bayfield, hop on the ferry for Madeline Island.
 Actually, we drove onto the ferry and stayed overnight at The Inn on Madeline Island, an upscale place that offers all the comforts of home (and some comforts you might not have in your home).

 The proprietor of the Bayfield Inn, Ron Madich, knew that I was from the Jewish newspaper in the Cities, and mentioned that I should see his friend, Alan Fischlowitz, the proprietor of the premier resort property on Madeline Island.
 So, we met with Alan and his wife, Beth, at their beautifully restored home on the island.
-The Fischlowitzes run the Brittany Cottages (715-747-5023), five cottages and a new “special occasion” suite, which are set amid immaculately tended gardens above the shore of Lake Superior.
+The Fischlowitzes run the Brittany Cottages (715-747-5023), five cottages and a new “special occasion” suite, which are set amid immaculately tended gardens above the shore of Lake Superior.
 The resort dates back to 1913 and was recently listed on the National Register of Historic Places.

 Alan Fischlowitz, a native of St. Louis, came to Minneapolis in 1966, to work as a Honeywell engineer.
-He said that he likes to develop and restore “old, historic buildings,” and built the Nicollet Island Inn in 1982.
+He said that he likes to develop and restore “old, historic buildings,” and built the Nicollet Island Inn in 1982.
 He spent five years winterizing his home and the Brittany Cottages; he and his wife are year-round Madeline Island residents.

-While enjoying a drink and the ambiance one evening at Tom’s Burned Down Café, a unique establishment in LaPointe, the island’s town, we ran into a friend who was camping with a Minneapolis school group at Big Bay State Park (715-747-6425).
+While enjoying a drink and the ambiance one evening at Tom’s Burned Down Café, a unique establishment in LaPointe, the island’s main town, we ran into a friend who was camping with a Minneapolis school group at Big Bay State Park (715-747-6425).
 There is a nice beach at Big Bay, or you avoid the fee and dip your toes in the lake at Big Bay Town Park; the beach and a boardwalk connect the two parks.

 The American Jewish World thanks the Bayfield Inn, which provided accommodations and help with this story.
 Also providing assistance were Bayfield County Tourism and Recreation, the Bayfield Chamber of Commerce and Visitor Bureau, the Madeline Island Chamber of Commerce, the Wisconsin Department of Tourism, and David Fantle of the Greater Milwaukee Convention and Visitors Bureau.